-CHA has issued a summary of the No Surprises Act, which was signed into law on Dec.
+The No Surprises Act was signed into law on Dec.
 27, 2020, as part of the Consolidated Appropriations Act of 2021.
-The No Surprises Act addresses surprise medical billing at the federal level, with most sections of the legislation effective Jan.
+It addresses surprise medical billing for federally-regulated plans and in states without surprise billing laws.
+Most sections of the legislation are effective Jan.
 1, 2022.
-The Departments of Health and Human Services, Treasury, and Labor will issue regulations and guidance to implement numerous provisions.
+As the name implies, this Act prohibits patients from getting surprise bills in certain out-of-network situations.
+The Departments of Health & Human Services, Treasury and Labor will issue regulations and guidance to implement numerous provisions.